 Capacitive sensors have a much higher sensitivity to conductors than to nonconductors.
 For this reason, they can be used to detect the presence/absence of metallic subassemblies in completed assemblies.
 An example is a connector assembly requiring an internal metallic snap ring which is not visible in the final assembly.
 Online capacitive sensing can detect the defective part and signal the system to remove it from the line.

 High-perfromance capacitive sensors generally consist of an electronics module and probe which is connected to the module by a cable.
 These systems are available in different configurations and price points.

 The Elite Series capacitive sensors feature a modular design in which single or multiple channels of electronics modules are enclosed in a modular rack.
 All of the channels are synchronized and a meter/display can be added to the system.
 Each capacitive sensor module has a "calibrated range" display and coarse and fine zero adjustments for adjusting the DC level of the sensor output.
 The Elite Series are the highest performing capacitive sensors.

-The Compact Driver contains from one to six capacitive sensor channels in a small box with no user controls.
+The CPL350 and CPL230 provide precision capacitive displacement sensing with performance nearly good as the Elite Series.
+The CPL350 is a single channel device while the CPL230 can contain 1-6 channels.
 Separate connectors are provided for power in and sensor channel outputs.
-Connectors are also provided for the probes.
-This system is ideal for OEM applications in which the capacitive sensor system is embedded within a larger system.
-The lack of user adjustments prevents inaccurate readings resulting from "operator error."
+These systems are ideal for OEM applications in which the capacitive sensor system is embedded within a larger system.
+No user adjustments prevents inaccurate readings resulting from "operator error."